There’s nothing better than a cold iced drink on a hot summer’s day. But what if the ice machine stops working?

 Inspecting Your Home’s Water Line and Valve

 The first thing you need to do is check the home’s water line.
 For example, it might be twisted or blocked, which can hinder the water supply.
-Straighten out any kinks and clear any blockages that may exist.

-If necessary, consider a replacement unit for optimum performance.
+If necessary, consider getting a replacement unit.

 Addressing Temperature Issues Affecting Ice Production